 This treatment option focuses on re-creating heterogeneous topography within the northern portion of the project area, with the incorporation of small open water features where feasible.
 This option can be done in small sections over time, or as a pilot project in a small area.

 Microtopography features would create an undulating surface with hummocks and small depressions that would be +/- one or two feet from the existing grade, reflecting the small elevational window over which vegetation communities change at the PLCU (Figure 13).
 This is expected to enhance topographic complexity of the emergent wetland habitat through roughening of the surface.
 Microtopography creation would be limited to the northwestern portion of the project area where habitat diversity is lowest.
-Microtopography would be designed to provide variable inundation regimes for different vegetation communities to establish upon, mimicking the natural hummocky terrain associated with glacial deposits.
+Microtopography would be designed to provide variable inundation regimes for the establishment of different vegetation communities, mimicking the natural hummocky terrain associated with glacial deposits.

 In general, the microtopography work could proceed with an excavator, simply traversing the area to be treated, breaking the vegetative mat, and turning over the ground surface between one and two feet deep.
 This activity results in a hummocky terrain of pits and mounds, which aids surficial water retention.
 This activity is also useful in areas of monotypic vegetation as residual seed sources are accessed (KTOI 2001) and brought to the surface, jumpstarting restoration of vegetative diversity.
 See Figure 14 for examples of microtopography work at other sites.